a-diaz-herrero/ST_DLBCL/README.md

 # Index

 ## 01_Spatial seurat object preprocessing
 Spatial transcriptomic data was processed employing R (v4.3.2) and Seurat (v4.1.1).
-Capture areas shared by multiple biopsies were segmented based on their coordinates with the package Semla (v1.1.6)
+Capture areas shared by multiple biopsies were segmented based on their coordinates with the package Semla (v1.1.6).
+The spatial transcriptomic data generated in this study has been deposited in Gene Expression Omnibus (GEO) under the accession number [GSE276542](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE276542)

 ## 02_scRNA-seq preprocessing
 External scRNAseq datasets processed employing R (v4.3.2) and Seurat (v4.1.1).